OtakoidTony/MessengerBotTutorial/README.md

     replier.reply("Hello World!")
 }
 ```
 Write this script, and then compile.
 Compile is can be run as press and hold a save button.
 If you did, then active your script.
 Don't ask me How to active please.
 Then, try your script by chatting.
 Then you can see a result that bot reply only "Hello World!" whatever what you send.
+When user use your bot, if bot reply only "Hello World!" without considering content then user will be get annoyed.
+So we have to write bot to reply specifically.